 - Peel the beetroots and boil them for 5 minutes.

-- Place the boiled beetroot in a blender.
+- Place the boiled beetroot in a chopper or food processor.
 Give it a few spins until it's coarsely cut.

 - Put the yogurt, beetroot, chopped dill, vinegar, olive oil, chopped garlic, pine nuts and salt in a big bowl.